cramjaco/Nyvac_096_Microbiome/README.md

 ## For upstream analysis.
  * A running version of Anacondas.
  * To run the demultiplexing, you will need to install qiime1.
 I recommend using anacondas to set up the following environment

-`# conda create -n qiime1 numpy=1.10 python=2.7 qiime matplotlib=1.4.3 mock nose -c bioconda`
+` conda create -n qiime1 numpy=1.10 python=2.7 qiime matplotlib=1.4.3 mock nose -c bioconda`

- * To run dada2, you will need R (I am usign version 3.4.1).
+ * To run everything else (both upstream and downstream), you will need a bunch of R packages, which you can download and install with a custom condas environment.
-   * You should be able to do this with `conda install -c r r-essentials r-irkernel`
-   * Within R you will need to install, with install.packages()
-     * dada2 (version 1.4.0) and
-     * ggplot2 (I am using 2.2.1.9000, you can probably get away with using a near by normal version thereof, I ended up installing the special version trying to work around some other problem and never bother to revert.)'

- * For the phylogenetic tree you will need to install the following, within R with install.packages
-   * tidyverse
-   * phangorn
-   * DECIPHER
+ `conda create env cramjaco/nyvac-lab-2`

+     * This environment includes, among other things, R version 3.4.1, DADA2, phangorn, phyloseq, and other packages needed to complete the analysis.

 ## For downstream analyis:
- * jupyter notebook or jupyter lab running in condas
+ * jupyter notebook or jupyter lab running in conda
- *  a working R kernel for jupyter notebook (we used version 3.4.1).
-  ** You should be able to do this with `conda install -c r r-essentials r-irkernel` (If you haven't already)
- * View the notebook file and install every package in the __Library__'s section by opening an R terminal and running install.packages() for each one not already present on your system.
-Some of them require bioconductor.
+     * allow jupyter lab/notebook to point at the nyvac-lab-2 environment with `conda install nb_conda`
+     * Target the nyvac-lab-2 environment from the Kernel>Change Kernel menu option

 # How to run analyses
 ## Upstream analysis

+Upstream analysis is not necessary to redo the downstream analysis.

-The order for this is:
+The order for this analysis is:
  * demultiplex
  * call SVs
  * make tree